The Science Behind Tiny Health's Child and Adult Gut Types

 The Bifidobacterium gut type

-• Seen in many toddlers and some children, characterized as immature gut community Rare in adults
+• Seen in many toddlers and some children, characterized as immature gut community

 • Dominated by beneficial Bifidobacterium species

-Although a Bifidobacterium gut type is typical of babies, many toddlers and some children and adults can also have this gut type [5], [9], [15], [19].
+Although a Bifidobacterium gut type is typical in babies, many toddlers and some children and adults can also have this gut type [5], [9], [15], [19].
 In Tiny Health users, we see this gut type in 0.3% of adults, 1.5% of children, and 16.5% of toddlers.

 Compared to the Bacteroides and Prevotella gut type, the Bifidobacterium gut type has lower diversity [9], [19].
 From studies in toddlers and children, this gut type is considered to be more immature, and may not be able to properly digest complex carbohydrates typical of an adult diet.
 It’s unclear what this means for adults.